cperezba/Work-Day-Scheduler/README.md

 ## <a id="installation-header"></a> Installation

 No installation necessary!
-Merely click [here](https://cperezba.github.io/Work-Day-Scheduler/) to reach the application:
+Merely click [here](https://cperezba.github.io/Work-Day-Scheduler/) to reach the application.

 <br/>